 Include the Pet: Don’t forget Fido!
 We have assembled a great list of tips for including your pets in holiday cards.
 We cover topics such as how to keep your dog’s attention for the photo, how to keep them comfortable during the photo shoot, and even fun poses to consider.
 And of course, if you have a cute doggie outfit, you don’t want to forget that either!
 Be sure to check out our collection of pet holiday cards.

 Once you have your holiday card designed, you will still want to compose a warm personalized greeting.
 If you are having a severe spell of writer's block, we have compiled a list of what to say in your holiday card to get your creative juices going.
+We even have some sayings fitting for the strange year 2020 has been.
 Some quick ideas include:

 Sometimes it can be difficult rounding up the whole family, creating a dress code, and selecting a setting for the holiday photo shoot.
 It would be a shame to get everything arranged and then end up with low-quality or poorly designed shots.
 We have some quick tips to help you get the most out of your Christmas photoshoot

-Rounding up our all-inclusive list of themes, tips, and ideas for Christmas cards, we wanted to include some ideas on what to do with all the old holiday cards you may have piled up.
+Rounding up our all-inclusive list of themes, tips, and ideas for Christmas cards, we wanted to include some ideas on how to display your cards and what to do with all the old holiday cards you may have piled up.